Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 ITA (iShares U.S. Aerospace & Defense) U.S. defense stocks 0.40% Direct beneficiary of geopolitical tension

-Strategy Three: Favor Domestic Revenue Champions
+Strategy Three: Favour Domestic Revenue Champions

 Strategy Four: Position for the Critical Minerals Race